vgstation-coders/vgstation13/codebase_structure.md

 ##### interface

 **Type:** Game files.
 This contains the `.dmf` keymaps used to interact in the game.
 A key can be associated to a verb.
 Users can supplement these mappings with macros or entirely redefine them.
-Contains a `skin_azerty.dmf` as a template for AZERTY keyboard users.
 Also defines how the right-side panel of the game looks.

 ##### maprendering